azrik/aws-ami-trigger/README.md

   * `description` - The description of the image (provided during image creation - supports wildcards)
   * `tags` (key=value) - The key/value combination of a tag assigned to the resource

-The following advanced attributes are also supported:
+The following advanced filters are also supported:
   * `architecture` - the image architecture (`i386` | `x86_64`)
   * `is-public` - a boolean that indicates whether the image is public
   * `owner-alias` - string value from an Amazon-maintained list (`amazon` | `aws-marketplace` | `microsoft`) of snapshot owners